colinw10/huddl-app/docs/copilot-task/04-FRONTEND-INSTRUCTIONS.md

 // - createPost(postData): Create new post, add to state
 // - updatePost(id, updates): Edit existing post
 // - deletePost(id): Remove post from API and state
+// - likePost(id): Toggle like on a post, update state with new likes_count
 // - getPostsByUser(userId): Filter posts by author (optional helper)
+//
+// likePost behavior:
+// - Calls postsService.likePost(id) which hits POST /api/posts/:id/like/
+// - Backend returns updated post with new likes_count and is_liked
+// - Update that post in local state so UI reflects change immediately
+// - Timeline River shows filled/empty heart based on is_liked
 //
 // Integration points:
 // - Uses postsService.js (you build this too) for API calls